What is your life purpose? Have you ever thought about it?

-So whatever your highest Genius Drivers is, you are inspired from within to fulfil.
-You are unconsciously driven to fulfil the most.
+So whatever your highest Genius Drivers are, you are inspired from within to fulfil.
+You are unconsciously driven to achieve it the most.

-When you marry your highest Genius Drivers with the overriding question you are seeking to fulfil, then you have your link, your connection to your life purpose.
+When you align your highest Genius Drivers with the overriding mission you seek to fulfil, you then have your life purpose.
 It’s how you achieve maximum fulfilment in life.

-Let me say that again – your highest Genius Drivers are what you are most inspired to fulfil within.
-Your overriding question that you seek to fulfil the answer to, is your connection to becoming and fulfilling your life purpose.
+That’s worth repeating here: Your highest Genius Drivers are what you are most inspired to fulfil within.
+The overriding mission you seek to fulfil is your your life’s purpose.

-When you are doing work that is in line with fulfilling that overriding question, and that is in line with your highest Genius Drivers, then you are most inspired to accomplish your mission.
-It is where you achieve maximum fulfilment.
-It becomes your mission in life to fulfil.
+When your work aligns with that overriding mission and aligns with your highest Genius Drivers, you are most inspired to accomplish your mission.

-When you turn your life purpose into your career or your business, you are then building a legacy, making a difference, and impacting many more peoples lives.
+When you turn your life purpose into your career or business, you end up building a lasting legacy, making a difference and impacting many more people’s lives.

-And when your business or career is serving ever more increasing numbers of people, then that’s when you achieve the levels of success that others refer to as being success.
+And when your business or career is serving ever more increasing numbers of people, then that’s when you achieve the levels of success that others refer to as being incredibly successful.

-Steve Jobs overriding question was how could he enable every person to display and demonstrate their own unique personality.
-His purpose and vision was to break the norm and not fit into the status quo and to put the power into peoples hands whether it be in terms of their computer, their iPod, their iPhone.
+Steve Jobs’ overriding mission was how to enable every person to display and demonstrate their unique personality.
+His purpose and vision were to break the norm, challenge the status quo, and put the power into people’s hands, be it in a computer, iPod or iPhone.

-Find your unique personal Genius Drivers and your overriding question that you’re looking to fulfil, and you’re well on your way to finding your true life purpose and mission in life.
+Find your unique personal Genius Drivers and the overriding mission you seek to fulfil, and you’re well on your way to finding your true life purpose.